Welcome to the Colorado School of Mines Astronomy Club!

 The Astronomy Club is a group of amateur astronomers and stargazers.
 We meet on and off campus to look at the sky through telescopes.
 We also go on field trips to nearby observatories and host various speaker events that our members can be involved in.

-We meet every Thursday night, no matter the weather, on Kafadar commons around sunset.
+We meet every Wednesday night on The North IM Field around sunset.
 The specific time varies depending on the time of year.
-(Usually around 7:00pm).
+(Usually around 8:00pm).
 We will move our meetings inside if stargazing is not possible.
 We also hold field trips throughout the year which are announced beforehand.

 Open to everyone